Skip to main content

 Strengthen your relationship with brokers by providing high visibility.

-(Number of those loads with pickup arrival detected) ÷ (Number of qualifying loads in the 90 day window) × 100
+(Number of loads for which pickup was detected) ÷ (Number of qualifying loads) × 100

-The window uses loads whose pickup is scheduled on a date in the past 90 days.
-Loads that would not qualify for ELD tracking are not included in the percentage.
+The VPS includes loads that have picked up since the beginning of April.
+Loads that do not qualify for ELD tracking are not included in the calculation.

-A load is in the VPS pool only if it is not cancelled, the assigned tractor is not marked ELD-exempt, and the load has enough information for Highway to associate a tractor.
+A load is included in the VPS calculation if (a) it is not cancelled, (b) the load has enough information for Highway to assign a power unit to the load.

-VPS reflects whether an arrival was detected at pickup, not a full grading of transit performance, detention, routing, customer service, or safety.
+The VPS reflects whether an arrival was detected at pickup.
+It does not grade transit performance, detention, routing, customer service, or safety.

-A higher VPS means a larger fraction of qualifying loads produced a tracked pickup-arrival signal.
+A higher VPS means a larger percentage of qualifying loads produced a tracked pickup-arrival signal.
+A high VPS means that the carrier assigned to the load picked up the load.
+A low VPS could be an indication of double brokering.

 Improving your VPS

-• Confirm that your ELD account for your fleet is correctly integrated with Highway.
+• Confirm that your ELD connection with Highway is active.

-• Review your ELD account to ensure all Vehicle Identification Numbers (VINs) are entered accurately.
+• Review your online ELD account to ensure all Vehicle Identification Numbers (VINs) are entered accurately.

 • Verify that ELD hardware within the trucks is powered, active, and transmitting data.